lightning/bolts/04-onion-routing.md

 next hop is extracted.
 To do so, the processing node copies the `hop_payloads` field, appends 1300 `0x00`-bytes, generates `2*1300` pseudo-random bytes (using the _rho_-key), and applies the result, using `XOR`, to the copy of the `hop_payloads`.
-The first few bytes correspond to the varint-encoded length `l` of the `hop_payload`, followed by `l` bytes of the resulting routing information become the `hop_payload`, and the 32 byte HMAC.
+The first few bytes correspond to the bigsize-encoded length `l` of the `hop_payload`, followed by `l` bytes of the resulting routing information become the `hop_payload`, and the 32 byte HMAC.
 The next 1300 bytes are the `hop_payloads` for the outgoing packet.

 A special `hmac` value of 32 `0x00`-bytes indicates that the currently processing hop is the intended recipient and that the packet should not be forwarded.